 perhaps explore all other options first

 This case shows that the value of complementary medicine and the more important point that constant pain shouldn't be ignored.
-Research show you need to consider all aspects of your life, not just your back hurting when you move.
+Research shows you need to consider all aspects of your life, not just your back hurting when you move.

 Luckily the two cases below didn't wait too long, as they came to our clinic after weeks of pain, not years

 In some cases it's surprising how quickly chronic pain can be resolved.
 Two recent cases illustrate this below.

 Ben was limping and in considerable pain, especially with his lower back pain.
 The discomfort could be seen in his face, as he has always been a cheerful outgoing personality.

 After 4 weekly sessions he was back to his usual cheerful self with a bounce in his step.